frank26080115/Bones-3D-Printer/ordered_lessons/lesson9.md

 ![](../images/lesson9/linearrod2.png)

-So far I've not found a good deal for these.
 They are $15.50 each on MiSUMi ([part number PSFJ16-400](https://us.misumi-ec.com/vona2/detail/110302634310/?HissuCode=PSFJ16-400)).

-If you want to buy from MiSUMi, you can get each rod custom cut-to-length.
+This is actually cheaper than a 12mm diameter rod from Amazon, and Amazon lacks 16mm diameter rods.

 #### LM8UU linear ball bearings